Skip to content Skip to footer navigation

 Your disclosure will be a public interest disclosure if:

-(a) you have previously made a disclosure that meets the other requirements described in sections 4 to 6 above
+(a) you have previously made a disclosure that meets the other requirements described in sections 4 to 6 above;

-(b) at least 90 days have passed since you made that disclosure
+(b) at least 90 days have passed since you made that disclosure;

-(c) you do not have reasonable grounds to believe that action is being or has been taken to address your concerns
+(c) you do not have reasonable grounds to believe that action is being or has been taken to address your concerns;

-(d) you have reasonable grounds to believe that making a further disclosure of your concerns to a member of parliament or journalist would be in the public interest
+(d) you have reasonable grounds to believe that making a further disclosure of your concerns to a member of parliament or journalist would be in the public interest;

 (e) after 90 days have passed since your disclosure, you give CHOICE (or another entity to whom you made a disclosure protected by the whistleblower laws, such as ASIC) written notice that identifies the previous disclosure and states your intention to make a public interest disclosure;

-(g) and the extent of information disclosed is no greater than is necessary to inform the journalist or member of parliament of the relevant misconduct or improper state of affairs or circumstances.
+(g) the extent of information disclosed is no greater than is necessary to inform the journalist or member of parliament of the relevant misconduct or improper state of affairs or circumstances.

 Emergency disclosures